nielslerche/project-manager/README.md

-# ProjectManager
+# Project Manager
 A project manager made with Flask.

 ## License
-ProjectManager is licensed under the MIT License.
+Project Manager is licensed under the MIT License.

-## Copyright
-Niels Lerche Sørensen © 2016